LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 ### That idea sucks
- Sometimes the someone (the driver / navigator / or mobber ) doesn't like a certain idea we are doing.
+ Sometimes the driver, navigator, or mobber doesn't like a certain idea.
 That's ok, but it is not ok to not do it.
-Do it first then do the other way.
+Do it first then do it the other way.
 Then vote.
  Even if one of the ways is "Let's not do anything".
 Try that (it's quick), then try the idea.
 Then vote.

  Part of what we are learning is it's ok to make mistakes and do dumb things.
-This is a cornerstone of philological safety.
+This is a cornerstone of physiological safety.

 ## Retro